KyleAMathews/react-spinkit/README.md

 This also includes most of the spinners from [loaders.css](https://github.com/ConnorAtherton/loaders.css).
 Note that while all of the native spinners from Spinkit are contained within their bounding divs, some of the loaders.css spinners have a zero-sized parent div and extend outward from that (as you can see on the demos page).
+Regardless of this, they are all easily centerable with flexbox.

 ## Webpack or Browserify is required
 Currently we only support Browserify and Webpack.
 If you'd like support